1. Policy declaration

 The RACGP expects all participants to conform to acceptable and appropriate standards of behaviour, as well as engaged learning and a capacity for educational self-reflection when undertaking RACGP examinations or other assessments.
 It is the responsibility of the participant to take an active role in their learning process.
 This means not only undertaking to satisfactorily complete all education requirements as set out by RACGP as part of PEP, but also undertaking self-directed learning, being a reflective learner and taking responsibility for learning, as evidenced by a structured, planned approach.

-- Abide by the terms and conditions of the PEP as determined by the RACGP and TO and outlined in respective RACGP and TO policies and procedures.
+- Abide by the terms and conditions of the PEP as determined by the RACGP and Training Organisation and outlined in respective RACGP and Training Organisation policies and procedures.

 - Maintain an attitude of honesty in relation to all assessment and educational activities.